-Module title Module code Credit level 1 Credit value 2 Prerequisites Assess ment rules 3 Timing (term and week) and format of main assessment 4 Independ ent Study Module?
-5 Introduction to Astronomy 7 20 Autumn - week 11 Essay - 2,000 words, 75% Maths-based open book problem questions - 1 week, 25% N Stellar Physics 7 20 Spring - week 11 Maths-based open book problem questions - 1 week, 25% Research project and accompanying written report - 2,000 words, 75% N
+Module title Module code Credit level 1 Credit value 2 Prerequisites Assess ment rules 3 Timing (term and week) and format of main assessment4 Independ ent Study Module?
+5 Introduction to Astronomy 7 20 Autumn - week 11 Observing proposal - 2,500 words, 50% Lab book - 25% Maths-based open book problem questions - 1 week, 25% N Stars and Galaxies (previously Stellar Physics) 7 20 Spring - week 11 Literature Review (3,000 words) (50%) Maths-based open book problem questions - 1 week, 25% N

 1 The credit level is an indication of the module's relative intellectual demand, complexity and depth of learning and of learner autonomy.
 Most modules in postgraduate programmes will be at Level 7/Masters.
 Some modules are permitted to be at Level 6/Honours but must be marked on a pass/fail basis.
 See University Teaching Committee guidance for the limits on Level 6/Honours credit.

 The credit value gives the notional workload for the module, where 1 credit corresponds to a notional workload of 10 hours (including contact hours, private study and assessment)